SunShinezhou1/Clock_View/README.md

 # Clock_View
-# this is my first project
+# This is a custom clock